Tom Springfield: Later life

 Mike Hurst reflected later on how little he knew of Tom and Dusty's private lives while he was performing with them in the sixties: "I never felt I knew them well, there was always a distance...I had no idea back then that Tom and Dusty were both gay.
 They were naïve times...I just wasn't really aware of such things."
 After a 1970 duet single with his sister Dusty, "Morning Please Don't Come", Springfield essentially retired from the music industry as both a writer and performer.
 He formally changed his name by deed poll from Dionysius Patrick O'Brien to Tom Springfield in 1977.

-He jealously guarded his privacy.
-The only public sighting of him in later years came in 1999 on his sister’s death, when he took her ashes to Ireland and scattered them over the Cliffs of Moher.
+Springfield reportedly disliked being in the public eye, with former Springfields member Mike Hurst describing him as "a recluse, a bohemian in the true sense – he led his life in a solitary way doing what he wanted to do."
+In 1999, Springfield took his sister's ashes to Ireland and scattered them over the Cliffs of Moher.
 He lived in the United States for a period, and resided in Chelsea, London, up until his death on 27 July 2022, at the age of 88.
-He had disliked being in the public eye, and his death was not reported for several weeks.
-Former Springfields member Mike Hurst described him as "a recluse, a bohemian in the true sense – he led his life in a solitary way doing what he wanted to do."
+His death was not reported for several weeks.